jboss-developer/jboss-eap-quickstarts/shrinkwrap-resolver/README.md

 _NOTE: The following commands assume you have configured your Maven user settings.
 If you have not, you must include Maven setting arguments on the command line.
 See [Run the Arquillian Tests](../README.md#run-the-arquillian-tests) for complete instructions and additional options._

-1. Make sure you have started the JBoss Server as described above.
+1. Make sure you have started the JBoss EAP server as described above.
 2. Open a command line and navigate to the root directory of this quickstart.
 3. Type the following command to run the test goal with the following profile activated:

         mvn clean test -Parq-jbossas-remote

+_NOTE: If you use the Maven settings command line argument with this quickstart, you need to pass an additional argument to allow ShrinkWrap Resolver to function properly:_

+    mvn clean test -Parq-jbossas-remote -s /path/to/custom/settings.xml -Dorg.apache.maven.user-settings=/path/to/custom/settings.xml

 Run tests from JBDS
 -----------------------